 Patient Blood Management Guidelines

 The National Blood Authority is developing a series of six evidence-based patient blood management guidelines.
-To date, ANZCA has endorsed four modules, as follows:
+To date, ANZCA has endorsed five modules, as follows:

 - Module 1 Critical Bleeding/Massive Transfusion